PhiTux/schoco/README.md

       - /etc/localtime:/etc/localtime:ro

 ```
   7. **On the first startup** you will need to add the gitea user using the following command.
-Adapt the user-ID and the username/password as you set it in the yaml-file for the gitea-container.
+Adapt the user-ID as you set it in the yaml-file for the gitea-container and adapt the username/password as set for the schoco-backend.
   > `docker exec --user 1000 schoco-gitea gitea admin user create --admin --username schoco --password schoco1234 --email schoco@example.com`